 PhD in Human Environmental Sciences with Emphasis in Human Development and Family Studies

-The Department of Human Development and Family Science emphasis in the Human Environmental Sciences PhD degree prepares students for careers in research, college or university teaching, or leadership positions in public and private human service institutions.
+The PhD in Human Environmental Sciences with emphasis in Human Development and Family Studies degree prepares students for careers in research, college or university teaching, or leadership positions in public and private human service institutions.

 Fall deadline: December 15

 Spring deadline: November 1

 Minimum TOEFL scores:

 |61 Effective July 1, 2015 must have score of 80||500 Effective July 1, 2015 must have score of 550|

 |When did you take the GRE?||Verbal + Quantitative||Analytical|

 |On or After August 1, 2011||50th percentile||50th percentile|

 - Minimum GPA: 3.0 for last 60 hours

 Required Application Materials